courtneyjdiamond/pedalstopatterns.github.io/proposal.md

 We, as young professionals/students in the city, want to know if turning to CitiBike is a viable alternative.
-We also want to explore if there is differential availability and utilization of CitiBikes across neighborhoods with varied social deprivation index that can exacerbate disparities in health status.
+We also want to explore if there is disproportionate availability and utilization of CitiBikes across neighborhoods with varied social deprivation index that can exacerbate disparities in health status.
 To that end, we will explore CitiBike usage, aiming to understand usage patterns related to location within